This post may contain affiliate links. Please read our disclosure policy.

 french breakfast puffs ingredients on a kitchen counter.

-If you have any ingredients leftover from this single serving French Breakfast Puff recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single French Breakfast Puff recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations